ibm-cloud-docs/Cloudant/guides/mvcc.md

 {: shortdesc}

 Since {{site.data.keyword.cloudant_short_notm}} databases are [eventually consistent](/docs/services/Cloudant?topic=cloudant-cap-theorem#cap-theorem),
-this is necessary to prevent inconsistencies arising between nodes as a result of synchronizing between outdated documents.
+it is necessary to prevent inconsistencies from arising between nodes as a result of synchronizing between outdated documents.

 Multi-Version Concurrency Control (MVCC) enables concurrent read and write access to an {{site.data.keyword.cloudant_short_notm}} database.
 MVCC is a form of [optimistic concurrency](http://en.wikipedia.org/wiki/Optimistic_concurrency_control){: new_window}{: external}.
-It makes both read and write operations on {{site.data.keyword.cloudant_short_notm}} databases faster because there is no need for database locking on either read or write operations.
+It makes both read and write operations on {{site.data.keyword.cloudant_short_notm}} databases faster because database locking on either read or write operations isn't necessary.
 MVCC also enables synchronization between {{site.data.keyword.cloudant_short_notm}} database nodes.

 ## Revisions
 {: #revisions}

-Every document in an {{site.data.keyword.cloudant_short_notm}} database has a `_rev` field indicating its revision number.
+Every document in an {{site.data.keyword.cloudant_short_notm}} database has a `_rev` field that indicates its revision number.

 A revision number is added to your documents by the server when you insert or modify them.
 The number is included in the server response when you make changes or read a document.
-The `_rev` value is constructed using a combination of a simple counter and a hash of the document.
+The `_rev` value is constructed by using a combination of a simple counter and a hash of the document.

 The two main uses of the revision number are to help:

 1. Determine what documents must be replicated between servers.
 2. Confirm that a client is trying to modify the latest version of a document.

-You must specify the previous `_rev` when [updating a document](/docs/services/Cloudant?topic=cloudant-documents#update) or else your request fails and returns a [409 error](/docs/services/Cloudant?topic=cloudant-http#http-status-codes).
+You must specify the previous `_rev` when you [update a document](/docs/services/Cloudant?topic=cloudant-documents#update) or else your request fails and returns a [409 error](/docs/services/Cloudant?topic=cloudant-http#http-status-codes).

-`_rev` should not be used to build a version control system.
-The reason is that it is an internal value used by the server.
-In addition, older revisions of a document are transient, and therefore removed regularly.
+`_rev` must not be used to build a version control system because it is an internal value used by the server.
+Therefore, older revisions of a document are transient, and removed regularly.
 {: note}

-You can query a particular revision using its `_rev`, however, older revisions are regularly deleted by a process called [compaction](http://en.wikipedia.org/wiki/Data_compaction){: new_window}{: external}.
+However, you can query a particular revision by using its `_rev`, but older revisions are regularly deleted by a process called [compaction](http://en.wikipedia.org/wiki/Data_compaction){: new_window}{: external}.
-A consequence of compaction is that you cannot rely on a successful response when querying a particular document revision using its `_rev` in order to obtain a history of revisions to your document.
+A consequence of compaction is that you cannot rely on a successful response when you query a particular document revision by using its `_rev` in order to obtain a history of revisions to your document.
 If you need a version history of your documents, a solution is to [create a new document](/docs/services/Cloudant?topic=cloudant-documents#create-document) for each revision.